iVeia/meta-iveia/README.md

 iVeia follows the Xilinx tools in regards to supported OS versions, currently including Ubuntu 16.04 and 18.04.

+meta-iveia is currently compatible with **Xilinx tools version: "2021.2"**.

 ## Download & Build

 For convenience, this layer includes a script to download all dependent Xilinx